angular/angular/aio/content/guide/testing.md

 including the `SharedModule`.
 Try a test configuration that imports the `HeroModule` like this one:

-<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="setup-hero-module" header="app/hero/hero-detail.component.spec.ts (HeroModule setup)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="setup-hero-module" header="app/hero/hero-detail.component.spec.ts (HeroModule setup)"></code-example>

 That's _really_ crisp.
 Only the _test doubles_ in the `providers` remain.
 Even the `HeroDetailComponent` declaration is gone.